vikranthkongara/intro-to-declarative-pipeline/Exercise-02.md

         echo "${KERNEL_VERSION}"
       }
     }
 ```

 2. **Save & Run** your pipeline.

->**Note:** Notice the use of the `script` block in the above example.
-This allows you to use more advanced scripting options in your declarative pipelines.
+3. Note the output of the **Print Message** step in the `Say Kernel` stage.

-3. Remove the `Get Kernel` and `Say Kernel` stages from your pipeline.
+4. Remove the `Get Kernel` and `Say Kernel` stages from your pipeline.
-4. **Save & Run** your pipeline.
+5. **Save & Run** your pipeline.

 ## Parallelization

-In this exercise we are going to add another stage to our pipeline that runs two steps in parallel on two different docker based agents (one running Java 8 and one running Java 9).
-The following code also includes `sleep` steps to demonstrate what happens when parallel steps complete execution at different times:
+In this exercise we are going to add another stage to our pipeline that runs two steps in parallel on two different agents (one running Java 8 and one running Java 9).
+The following code also includes `sleep` steps to demonstrate what happens when parallel steps complete execution at different times.

-**Important Note** The following code demonstrates a new set of features added to Declarative Pipeline in Version 1.2 (parallel stages) and 1.2.1 (failFast for a parallel stage).
+>**NOTE:** The following code demonstrates a new set of features added to Declarative Pipeline in Version 1.2 (parallel stages) and 1.2.1 (failFast for a parallel stage).

 1. Add the following stage after `stage('Say Hello')`: